-My investment-tracking spreadsheetPosted: 2017-01-17
+My investment tracking spreadsheetPosted: 2017-01-17

 I’ve been tracking my portfolio rigorously for over four years now.
-One thing I’ve been asked for quite a few times is a copy of the spreadsheet I use to do it.
+One thing I’ve been asked for quite a few times is a copy of the spreadsheet I use to monitor it.
 So here goes.

 I face three key challenges in tracking my portfolio’s returns:

 - Unitising the portfolio.
 This means correcting for ins/outs – withdrawals or deposits.
 Just because a £1m portfolio gained £100k doesn’t mean it’s delivered a return of 10%; if £30k of that gain was fresh contributions, for instance.

 - Evaluating the portfolio’s exposure.
 By exposure I mean allocation by geography and allocation by asset type (equities, bonds, etc).
 Some platforms let you ‘X-ray’ your holdings but each has a proprietary way of doing it, and many platforms don’t offer any such feature.

 - Integrating my holdings across multiple accounts.
 I have accounts with several brokerages and platforms.
 Each has a different way of doing it.
 They don’t even use the same tickers for the same underlying assets.
 I want a way of pooling all the portfolios into one consistent spreadsheet.